 “As we know, there are known knowns; there are things we know we know.
 We also know there are known unknowns; that is to say we know there are some things we do not know.
 But there are also unknown unknowns—the ones we don’t know we don’t know.”

 His cryptic comments were widely derided at the time.
-Martin Amis wrote an epically meandering essay for The Guardian (The age of horrorism) that alluded at length to an abandoned novella about Islamic fundamentalist terrorism called The Unknown Known.
+Martin Amis wrote an epically meandering essay for The Guardian (The age of horrorism) that alluded at length to an abandoned novella about Islamic terrorism called The Unknown Known.
 Errol Morris later made a documentary about Rumsfeld also called The Unknown Known.
 Language, it seemed, was unravelling under the Bush administration.
 No one knew nothing no more.
 No more of Reagan’s reassuringly velvety diction, or Bush Senior’s sturdy proclamations.
 Bush Junior was unabashedly folksy and cacological, while Rumsfeld spoke in quasi-philosophical riddles.
 Were they deliberately deflecting attention from the war in Iraq with their sideshow of gaffes and semantic wrangling?
 Was it knowingly known or unknowingly unknown?
 The extraordinary thing is that I now look on Bush and Rumsfeld – two men I passionately loathed for what they did and how they barefacedly lied about it – with something approaching affection.
-The Bush presidency seems posthumously statesmanlike (“I know the human being and fish can coexist peacefully…”), while Rumsfeld is the height of eloquence and epitome of nuance compared with the word dumps of Trump’s jittery twittery (Rumsfeld used to debate the meaning of words with journalists in his fascinating press conferences).
+The Bush presidency seems posthumously statesmanlike (“I know the human being and fish can coexist peacefully…”), while Rumsfeld is the height of eloquence and epitome of nuance compared with the word dumps of Trump’s jittery twittery (Rumsfeld used to debate the meaning of words with journalists in his engaging press conferences).
 Nostalgia for anything better; a great leveller.

 The third of three short essays by Jean Baudrillard, published in March 1991 (shortly after the end of the first Gulf War), was titled The Gulf War did not take place.
 Inevitably, it upset a lot of Americans because they knew the war had taken place, they had seen images of it on CNN (that was the beginning of the 24-hour news cycle).
 What Baudrillard meant is that the war was not a conventional war; it was won almost entirely through aerial bombardment using laser-guided missiles.
-The war did not happen inasmuch as it was not a personal experience for Americans but a slickly mediated representation of war (daily press briefings showed aerial footage of reputedly successful strikes).
+The war did not happen inasmuch as it was not a personal experience for Americans but a slickly mediated representation of war (daily press briefings showed aerial footage of purportedly successful strikes).
 It was a virtual war enabled by superior technology: it all came to a swift and anti-climactic end with minimal casualties (compared to what would happen in Part II).
 What, I wonder, would Baudrillard have made of the drone program?
-That takes his theoretical simulacrum to a whole new level of disconnectedness: young, often hot-headed recruits, sit in an air-conditioned trailer in the Nevada desert, remotely controlling a killing machine via a joystick.
+It takes his theoretical simulacrum to a whole new level of disconnectedness: young (often hot-headed) recruits sit in an air-conditioned trailer in the Nevada desert, remotely controlling a killing machine via a joystick.
 A grainy image that almost never provides irrefutable proof of identity is their sole source of sensory input with which to make an informed decision about whether or not to blow bad dudes up.
 In clandestine strikes that only make the news when they go wrong, news that no one cares about, because the Reaper and the American do not coexist.

 National Bird, a documentary about the American drone program, is essential but frustrating viewing.
 It is full, so to speak, of redacted information and legal restrictions preventing interviewees from speaking openly, and the disturbing footage it shows of civilians being accidentally targeted is so unclear it looks more like a live Rorschach test (do I care about these faraway dots or not?).